Diversity, Equity and Inclusion at SUNY Empire State College

 As stated in its DEI mission statement, “SUNY Empire State College supports the development, promotion and implementation of diversity, equity and inclusion policies, practices and structured programs at the College that are dedicated to creating a college community that is favorable to the development of the human potential of all students, faculty mentors, staff, and administrators.”
 To promote the values expressed in the College’s DEI Mission and Vision Statements, the College convened a Diversity, Equity and Inclusion Council (DEIC) to guide the implementation of the thirty (30) short-term, intermediate and long-term goals stated in the College’s DEI Plan submitted to the SUNY System Office of Diversity, Equity and Inclusion in Oct.
 2017.

-As of Nov.
-2018, the nineteen members of the DEI Council are:
+As of July 2019, the members of the DEI Council are:

 - Frances Boyce, Mentor, Hauppauge